project-rig/rig/docs/source/circuit_sim_tutorial/04_circuit_simulation_proof_of_concept/README.rst

 In this part of the tutorial we'll finally begin work on a real program: a digital circuit simulator.
-In this stage of the tutorial we'll build the SpiNNaker application kernels and build a proof-of-concept host program to hook these kernels together in a fixed fashion to demonstrate everything working.
+In this stage of the tutorial we'll build the SpiNNaker application kernels and a proof-of-concept host program to hook these kernels together in a fixed circuit to demonstrate everything working.

 The source files used in this tutorial can be downloaded below: